zlyczarny/Laser-shooter/readme.md

-##Description
+## Description

-This is a multiplayer game where players scan names of different players.
+This is a multiplayer game where players scan names of different players with QR scanners.
 Each player enters their name at the start and earns points by scanning the names of other players.

-Players whose names are guessed see a red screen hit effect.
+Players whose names are scanned see a red screen hit effect.

 The leaderboard updates in real time.

 The game supports leaderboard reset and features a cooldown mechanism to prevent spamming.

-##Features
+## Features

 Add players: Players can enter their names to join the game.